PulliamLab-UFL/LabHandbook/labMeetings.md

 ## Expectations

 All [lab members and affiliates](http://pulliamlab-ufl.github.io/people) are expected to attend lab meetings whenever possible and to lead 1-2 meetings per year.
+Long-distance lab members and those who are traveling should plan to attend via [Skype](http://skype.com).

 ## Schedule